mdtux89/StudentAssistant/README.md

 StudentAssistant
 ================

-StudentAssistant is an Android application that allows you to perfectly manage your studies
+StudentAssistant is an open source Android application that allows you to perfectly manage your studies.

+Fell free to fork,clone or contact me!
+Any collaborators are well accepted.